Frosty515/Custom-Arch/docs/design.md

 - `%include "path/to/file.asm"` to include another assembly file.
 - At this stage, it is relative to the working-directory the assembler is run from.
 Ideally, this should be relative to the file being assembled.

+### Define macros

+- `%define name value` to define a macro.
+- Does not support arguments.
+- The value goes until the end of the line.
+- Multi-line macros are unsupported.

 ### Directives

 - `db` to define a byte